Ink Review #2715: Pilot Iroshizuku To-ro

 Longer Writing:

-I used a Pilot Custom 74 Teal with a broad nib on a Taroko Enigma notebook.
-The ink has a very dry flow.
+I used a Pilot Decimo Pink White with a medium nib on a Taroko Enigma notebook.
+The ink has a dry flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.